jrojas9206/jrojas9206.github.io/README.md

 ## Juan P. Rojas B.
 #### Ph.D. student in computer science  at the University of Montpellier

 Passionate about intelligent systems, electronics, and plant biology.
-My current research focuses on the development of deep learning models to improve the understanding of the development of fruit tree architecture.  .
+My current research focuses on the development of deep learning models to improve the understanding of the development of fruit tree architecture.

-My medium-term personal objectives are,
+My medium-term personal objectives are:

 1. :cook: Improve my french
 2. :pilot: Learn to play piano
 3. :radioactive: Learn about human history.

 Three words that describe my personality in general are:

 1. :deciduous_tree: Calm
 2. 🧑‍🔬 Hard worker
 3. 🚵‍♂️ positive.

 ### Acamdeic degrees

 | Degree       | Year     | Grade     |
 | :------------- | :----------: | -----------: |